 Oligomenorrhoea and Amenorrhoea

-This refers to cyclical periods occuring at more frequent intervals.
-Instead of the menstrual periods occuring every 28days they may occur at 14- or 21- day intervals.
+This refers to cyclical periods occurring at more frequent intervals.
+Instead of the menstrual periods occurring every 28days, they may occur at 14- or 21- day intervals.
 This is usually due to some ovarian dysfunction.
 Sometimes this pattern of menstruation starts after an abortion or a normal delivery.
-Occasionally epimenorrhoea and menorrhagia co-exist and the condition is known as epiimenorrhagia.
+Occasionally epimenorrhoea and menorrhagia co-exist and the condition is known as epimenorrhagia.

 This is irregular vaginal bleeding. the cause may be in the vagina.
-Foreign bodies in the vagina and, occasionally , trichomonas vaginitis and monilial vaginitis may cause metrorrhagia.
-As a rule the cause of metrorrhagia is in the uterus or cervix.
-An ulcerated submucous polp, an ulcerated cervical polyp, carcinoma of the cervix, cervical erosion and chronic inflammation are common causes of metrorrhagia.
+Foreign bodies in the vagina and, occasionally, trichomonas vaginitis and monilial vaginitis may cause metrorrhagia.
+As a rule, the cause of metrorrhagia is in the uterus or cervix.
+An ulcerated submucous polyp, an ulcerated cervical polyp, carcinoma of the cervix, cervical erosion and chronic inflammation are common causes of metrorrhagia.
 In women of reproductive age, conditions associated with pregnancy such as threatened abortion, incomplete abortion and placental polyps may be the causes of metrorrhagia.

 Treatment: the cause must be found and treated.